kelscahill/cahillscreative/wp-content/plugins/search-filter/README.txt

 * Fix - issues when using CSS variable colors from block editor themes.
 * Fix - an issue with the new query modal throwing an error in the block editor.
 * Fix - issues with the Main Query option not being available for archives.
-* Fix - stop enqueuing uncessary JS in admin screens.
+* Fix - stop enqueuing unnecessary JS in admin screens.

 = 3.0.6 =
 * New - New `dynamic` query integration location, replaces the dynamic toggle.